Yao Zhang

 Profile Picture

-Hi, I'm Yao.
-I will soon be joining the Department of Statistics and Data Science at the National University of Singapore (NUS) as an Assistant Professor.
-I am looking for students to work on projects in predictive inference, causal inference, and areas of machine learning that benefit from a statistical perspective.
-I will also have postdoctoral positions available, thanks to the generous support of the NUS Presidential Young Professorship.
-If you are interested in working with me or exploring potential collaborations, feel free to reach out via the email below.
+I am an Assistant Professor in the Department of Statistics and Data Science at the National University of Singapore (NUS).
+I am looking for students and postdocs to work on projects in predictive inference, causal inference, and areas of machine learning that benefit from a statistical perspective.
+If you are interested in working with me or exploring collaborations, feel free to reach out via the email below.

 My research lies at the interface of statistics, machine learning, and their scientific applications.
 A central theme of my work is developing assumption-lean methods to analyze complex data and models used for prediction and causal inference.
 These methods are designed to achieve the practical statistical guarantees required in real-world applications: